GAKUEngine/gaku/README.md

 Genshin Academic Karte Unification Engine
 =========================================

-GAKU Engine is a student/assignment focused student and school management system.
+GAKU Engine is a modular, extendable, Open Source school and student management system built on Rails.
+=GAKU Engine is currently under heavy development and subject to radical changes.
+We do not currently recommend any use it in a production environment.=

 What does the name mean?
 ------------------------